tobeybill/TISATAFL/report/Report.md

 ---
 ## Results

-After running the correlations between the overpayment variables and the firm performance score for each case, we found the following results.
+After running the correlations between the compensation variables and the firm performance score for each case, we found the following results.

 ### Correlation Tables